Ekultek/XanXSS/README.md

 # Options

 XanXSS comes complete with the ability to use a proxy, is compatible with proxychains, and allows you to add custom headers.
-I have provideda full list of options for your convience:
+I have provided a full list of options for your convience:

 ```bash
 usage: xanxss.py [-h] [-u http://test.com/test.php?id=] [-a VERIFY]